Alcatraz Federal Penitentiary: Construction

 When the new concrete prison was built, many materials were reused in its construction.
-Iron staircases in the interior and the cellhouse door near the barber's shop at the end of A-block were retained from the old citadel and massive granite blocks originally used as gun mounts were reused as the wharf's bulkheads and retaining walls.
-Many of the old cell bars were used to reinforce the walls, causing structural problems later due to the fact that many placed near the edge were subject to erosion from the salt air and wind over the years.
+Iron staircases in the interior and the cellhouse door near the barber's shop at the end of A-block were retained from the old citadel.
+Massive granite blocks originally used as gun mounts were reused as the wharf's bulkheads and retaining walls.
+Many of the old cell bars were used to reinforce the walls; many placed near the edge were subject to erosion from the salt air and wind over the years.